WICG/attribution-reporting-api/EVENT.md

 or caller code), and more easily compare the performance to cookie-based alternatives.

-Source and trigger registrations will both accept a new parameter `debug_key`:
+Source and trigger registrations will both accept a new field `debug_key`:
 ```jsonc
 {
   ...